josephnglynn/remember-scroll-location/README.md

 # Install

-Note: some browser don't support loading unpacked extensions.
-If your browser does not support it, then download the packed extension instead from the release section and load that.
+## Chromium based browser + browsers with (load unpacked support)
 ```
 git clone https://github.com/josephnglynn/remember-scroll-location.git
 ```

 Then in extension settings of your browser, press load unpacked and choose the repository folder

+## Other browsers
+Download the packed version from release and load that.

 # Privacy